HL7/smart-app-launch/input/pages/brands.md

   * e.g., a health system's portal might have one Endpoint for laboratory results and another for imaging results
 * *Multiple Brands are associated with the same Portal*
   * e.g., a regional health system that patients recognize under distinct brands associated with specific hospitals or clinics -- even though all these paths lead to the same portal and FHIR Endpoints.

+### Conformance Overview

+*Note*: This conformance overview is intended for convenience and clarity.
+In case of any discrepancies, the formal profiles should be considered the definitive source of truth.

+* **Health Data Provider**.
+Any organization that offers SMART on FHIR access to its users and wishes to appear as a branded entity in user-facing apps.
+A Health Data Provider works with a Brand Bundle Publisher and SMART on FHIR Server to manage Organization and Endpoint details.
+  * RECOMMENDED to define an Organization identifier where `system` is `urn:ietf:rfc:3986` and `value` is the HTTPS URL for the brand's primary web presence, omitting any "www." prefix from the domain and omitting any path component
+* **Brand Bundle Publisher**.
+Any organization hosting or enabling management of a User Access Brand Bundle.
+  * SHALL publish at least a "primary brand" that references each FHIR endpoint in the Brand Bundle
+  * SHOULD support the publication of a more detailed Brand hierarchy
+  * SHALL populate `Bundle.timestamp` to advertise the timestamp of the last change to the contents
+  * SHOULD populate `Bundle.entry.resource.meta.lastUpdated` with a more detailed timestamp if the system tracks updates per Resource.
+  * SHALL support Cross-Origin Resource Sharing (CORS) for all GET requests to the artifacts described in this guide.
+  * SHOULD include a weak `ETag`` header in all Brand Bundle HTTP responses
+  * SHALL allow Health Data Providers to manage all data elements marked "Must-Support" in the "[User Access Brand](StructureDefinition-user-access-brand.html)" and "[User Access Endpoint](StructureDefinition-user-access-endpoint.html)" profiles
+    * SHALL support customer-supplied Organization identifiers (`system` and `value``)
+    * MAY provide a Data Absent Reason of `asked-declined` or `asked-unknown` in a Brand Bundle
+    * SHALL NOT use Data Absent Reasons other than `asked-declined` or `asked-unknown` in a Brand Bundle
+* **SMART on FHIR Server**.
+Any SMART on FHIR server that supports discovery of a User Access Brand Bundle.
+  * SHOULD include `userAccessBrandBundle` and `userAccessBrandIdentifier` properties in the SMART configuration JSON response
+  * When populating `userAccessBrandBundle`
+      * SHOULD link to a Bundle that includes only Brands and Endpoints affiliated with the Health Data Provider responsible for this SMART on FHIR server
+      * MAY link to a Bundle with Brands or Endpoints for additional Health Data Providers
+      * SHALL populate `userAccessBrandIdentifier` in SMART configuration JSON response if the `userAccessBrandBundle` refers to a Bundle with multiple Brands.
+  * When populating `userAccessBrandIdentifier`
+      * SHALL include a `value`
+      * SHOULD include a `system`
+      * SHALL ensure this identifier matches exactly one `Organization.identifier` in the referenced Brand Bundle
+* **App**.
+Any SMART on FHIR app that leverages a User Access Brand Bundle.
+  * SHOULD provide an `If-None-Match` header in all Brand Bundle requests to avoid re-fetching data that have not changed
+  * SHOULD cache Brand Bundle responses by ETag
+  * SHALL select FHIR resources linked from the `.well-known/smart-configuration` if they differ from the resources in a vendor-consolidated Brand Bundle

 ### FHIR Profiles